fmrico/rep/rep-XXXX.rst

     od --> bf
   </div>

-* If the mocap system is used to detect the position of an robot localized in a map, the ``mocap`` frame will be the parent frame of ``map``.
+* If the mocap system detects the position of a robot localized on a map, the ``mocap`` frame will be the parent frame of ``map``.

 .. raw:: html